Fluruxion/LoLMasteryToolPres/README.md

 Downloading this version will result in a program that does not run unless the user provides their own Riot API key as the environment variable "turtle".

+# Description

-LoLMasteryTool is an application that can be used to track character progression within a game that is not easy to access during character select, this was originally intended just to be a tool I could use to check a single value that was not visible when I wanted it, and has grown over time to present more useful information as I feel I require it.
+LoLMasteryTool is an application that can be used to track character progression within a game that is not easy to access during character select, this was originally intended just to be a tool I could use to check a single value that was not visible when I wanted it and has grown over time to present more useful information as I feel I require/desire it.

 # Current features include: